atteeela/media-download/README.md

-# YouTube-DL
+# Media downloading and processing

-A service for music-lovers that takes any YouTube/Soundcloud/etc. link and extracts the file for you to save and download to your player of choice.
+A service for media-lovers that takes any YouTube/Soundcloud/etc. link and extracts the file for you to save and view/listen on your player of choice.

 ## Usage
-* Look at the `service.idl` file to see what functions are available, friend.
+* Look at the API (defined in `api.idl`) to see what functions are available, friend.